-If you already have live chat, you can use it to determine which frequently asked questions should be covered by a chatbot.
+If you already have live chat, you can use it to determine which frequently asked questions should be covered in your knowledge base.
 Conversations that were answered with a canned message, for example, are great candidates.

-You can then convert these answers into short responses that fit your chatbot’s tone and personality.
-Try to avoid long answers that are just a copy paste of your FAQ articles.
+You can then convert these answers into short responses that apply to your chatbot, help center and any other customer support resources.
 If you need to provide more information than a couple bubbles of text, be sure to share links at the end of responses that redirect the user to the page or information they need.

-We covered how to create or adapt a knowledge base for a chatbot, so you can read that post for the full step-by-step plan: “7 steps to building a strong knowledge base.”
+We covered how to create a knowledge base and write entries, which you can read for a full step-by-step plan: “7 steps to building a strong knowledge base.”

 Create a FAQ chatbot with Userlike

 Userlike helps you make your FAQ chatbot an integral part of your customer service team.
 We provide a central knowledge base, called the AI Automation Hub, where you add the inquiries customers ask for most — and anything else helpful for using your products and services.